contently/videojs-annotation-comments/README.md

     // }
 });
- // annotationClosed : Fired whenever an annotation is closed plugin.on('annotationClosed', (event) => {
+ // annotationClosed : Fired whenever an annotation is closed plugin.registerListener('annotationClosed', (event) => {
     // event.detail = annotation (object) in format {id:.., comments:..., range:..., shape:...}
 });
  // addingAnnotationDataChanged : Fired from adding annotation state if:
 //  1. the marker is dragged
 //  2. the start of the marker is moved via control buttons
 //  3. the shape is dragged
-plugin.on('addingAnnotationDataChanged', (event) => {
+plugin.registerListener('addingAnnotationDataChanged', (event) => {
     var newRange = event.detail.range; // returns range data if range was changed var newShape = event.detail.shape; // returns shape data if shape was changed
     // do something with the data
 });
- // annotationDeleted : Fired when an annotation has been deleted via the UI plugin.on('annotationDeleted', (event) => {
+ // annotationDeleted : Fired when an annotation has been deleted via the UI plugin.registerListener('annotationDeleted', (event) => {
     // annotationId = event.detail
 });
  // enteredAnnotationMode : Fired when the plugin enters adding annotation mode
-// includes initial range data plugin.on('enteredAddingAnnotation', (event) => {
+// includes initial range data plugin.registerListener('enteredAddingAnnotation', (event) => {
     var startTime = event.detail.range.start;
     // do something when adding annotation state begins });
  // onStateChanged: Fired when plugin state has changed (annotation added, removed, etc)
-// This is a way to watch global plugin state, as an alternative to watching various annotation events plugin.on('onStateChanged', (event) => {
+// This is a way to watch global plugin state, as an alternative to watching various annotation events plugin.registerListener('onStateChanged', (event) => {
     // event.detail = annotation state data
 });
- // playerBoundsChanged : Fired when the player boundaries change due to window resize or fullscreen mode plugin.on('playerBoundsChanged', (event) => {
+ // playerBoundsChanged : Fired when the player boundaries change due to window resize or fullscreen mode plugin.registerListener('playerBoundsChanged', (event) => {
     var bounds = event.detail;
     // do something with the new boundaries
 });
- // Entering annotation mode (annotation icon was clicked when previously 'off') plugin.on('annotationModeEnabled', (event) => {
+ // Entering annotation mode (annotation icon was clicked when previously 'off') plugin.registerListener('annotationModeEnabled', (event) => {
     // do something
 });
- // Exiting annotation mode (annotation icon was clicked when previously 'on') plugin.on('annotationModeDisabled', (event) => {
+ // Exiting annotation mode (annotation icon was clicked when previously 'on') plugin.registerListener('annotationModeDisabled', (event) => {
     // do something
 });
 ```

- ### Develop and Build
+## Develop and Build

 We're using [yarn](https://yarnpkg.com/en/) for package management and [gulp](https://github.com/gulpjs/gulp) as our build system.

 The fastest way to get started:
 - Clone the repo
 - Run `yarn install`
 - Run `yarn build`
 - Run `yarn watch`
 - Visit `http://localhost:3004/test.html` to see the magic happen.

- #### Templates
+### Templates

  We're using the [Handlebars](http://handlebarsjs.com/) templating library to render various components within the plugin.
 For performance, the templates are pre-compiled into a JS file within the development environment.
 That way we only need to require the Handlebars runtime, saving nearly 100kb from the minified build! ⚡️

 The `gulp templates` task is used to precompile every template to `/src/js/compiled/templates.js`.
 This file should _not_ be modified directly, but rather the templates themselves in `/src/templates` should be modified if changes are needed.
 The templates task will run automatically within `gulp watch`.

- #### UI / CSS Customization
+### UI / CSS Customization

 The plugin uses SASS and all styles are defined in [annotaitons.scss](src/css/annotations.scss).
 There is extenssive commenting on classes and styles in the file.
 The plugin uses a deep level of specificity to prevent styles from polluting elements on the page, and all classes are prefixed with `vac-` to prevent classname collisions in the global namespace.

 You can extend/modify colors and elements quite easily by writing an overrides stylesheet to address the specific elements that you wish to modify.
 You can also change the variable colors in the stylesheet and compile yourself for more customization.

 _NOTE_ - our gulp build tasks use an auto-prefixer to make the styles work cross-browser, so be sure to run that yourself if you compile the SASS files with changes.

- #### Testing
+### Testing

- ##### Feature tests
+#### Feature tests

 Feature tests are currently browser-based and run by visiting `http://localhost:3004/mocha/features/index.html`.
 Feature tests can be added as files in the `/test/mocha/features/` directory and then included within the `index.html` file as a external scripts.

- ##### Unit tests
+#### Unit tests

 Unit tests are run through the `gulp test` task.
 If the `tdd` task is included in `gulp watch`, the tests will run with every change to the test files.
 Each module should have a corresponding unit test file within the `/test/mocha/modules` directory.

- #### Gulp commands
+### Gulp commands

 `gulp watch`: Fires up webserver @ `http://localhost:3004/test.html`, watches for any file changes in `/src`, including js, css (scss), and templates (.hbs), repackages, and transpiles to an unminified file in `/build` on change.

 `gulp transpile`: Transpiles modules/files to build file in `/build` with JS maps

 `gulp build`: Runs transpilation, browserify, sass, then minifies to distribution filename in `/build` with attribution

 `gulp templates`: Uses Handlebars to pre-compile templates into a javascript file.
 See Templates section above.

 `gulp test`: Runs the mocha unit tests within the `/test/mocha/modules/` directory.

 `gulp lint`: Runs jshint linter on javascript files in `/src`

- #### License
+### License

 This plugin is [licensed](license.md) under the Apache License, Version 2.0, which is the same license used by Video.js